mvysny/vok-orm/README.md

   `vok-orm` should not attempt to generate SELECTs on behalf of the programmer (except for the very basic ones related to CRUD);
   instead it should simply allow SELECTs to be passed as Strings, and then map the result to an object of programmer's choosing.
+* No plugins required, no generated code necessary.
+It's tricky to run the code generators, it's questionable whether you want to commit generated stuff into git or not; if it's committed, is it still up-to-date?
+Who knows?
+It's better to write it by hand and commit it to git.

 As such, `vok-orm` has much in common with the [ActiveJDBC](https://github.com/javalite/activejdbc) project, in terms of design principles.
 The advantage of `vok-orm` is that it doesn't require any instrumentation to work